datalimited/ensembles/text/figs.md

 relative error: white points are unbiased, blue points represent methods that predict \bbmsy\\ values that are too high, red points represent methods that predict \bbmsy\\ values that are too low.
-These performance metrics are derived from the data in Fig.~\ref{fig:sim-hexagon} and based on repeated three-fold cross-validation testing.
+These performance metrics are derived from the data in Fig.~\ref{fig:hexagon} and based on repeated three-fold cross-validation testing.
 }
 \label{fig:performance}